Pengeace/LncRNA-Disease-link/README.md

 Then the similarity between every two lncRNAs was calculated based on the cosine distance of their feature vectors.

-Finally, the association score of lncRNA and disease was calculated by rule based method.
+Finally, the association score of each lncRNA-disease pair was calculated by rule based method.

 ## Validation

-The relation of predicted lncRNA-disease pair was validated by text mining in [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) and [PubMed Center](https://www.ncbi.nlm.nih.gov/pmc/)(PMC).
+The relation of predicted top lncRNA-disease pairs were validated by text mining in [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) and [PubMed Center](https://www.ncbi.nlm.nih.gov/pmc/)(PMC).
 The whole validation results are in [result](https://github.com/Pengeace/LncRNA-Disease-link/tree/master/results) directory.